Rare-earth element: Origin of rare-earth elements

-Rare-earth elements, except scandium, are heavier than iron and thus are produced by supernova nucleosynthesis or by the s-process in asymptotic giant branch stars.
+Rare-earth elements, except scandium, are heavier than iron and thus are produced by the r-process, which mostly takes place in neutron star mergers, or by the s-process in asymptotic giant branch stars.
 In nature, spontaneous fission of uranium-238 produces trace amounts of radioactive promethium, but most promethium is synthetically produced in nuclear reactors.
 Due to their chemical similarity, the concentrations of rare earths in rocks are only slowly changed by geochemical processes, making their proportions useful for geochronology and dating fossils.

 The principal sources of rare-earth elements are the minerals bastnäsite (RCO3F, where R is a mixture of rare-earth elements), monazite (XPO4, where X is a mixture of rare-earth elements and sometimes thorium), and loparite ((Ce,Na,Ca)(Ti,Nb)O3), and the lateritic ion-adsorption clays.
 Despite their high relative abundance, rare-earth minerals are more difficult to mine and extract than equivalent sources of transition metals, due in part to their similar chemical properties, making the rare-earth elements relatively expensive.
-Their industrial use was very limited until efficient separation techniques were developed, such as ion exchange, fractional crystallization, and liquid–liquid extraction in the late 1950s and early 1960s.

-Some ilmenite concentrates contain small amounts of scandium and other rare-earth elements, which could be analysed by X-ray fluorescence (XRF).
+Their industrial use was very limited until efficient separation techniques were developed, such as ion exchange, fractional crystallization, and liquid–liquid extraction in the late 1950s and early 1960s.Some ilmenite concentrates contain small amounts of scandium and other rare-earth elements, which could be analysed by X-ray fluorescence (XRF).